cpldcpu/uTFT-ST7735/README.md

 Allowing it to be used on smaller devices such as the ATtiny85.
 It includes a speed-optimzed software-SPI implementation that is more than twice as fast as the original implementation.

+The library compiles to around 2400 bytes with -O1 and 2240 bytes with -Os.

 [Article by Tobias Weis] (http://enerds.eu/blog/18-spi-lcd-display-10-eur-with-atmega.html)

 [Github repository of the Adafruit lib] (https://github.com/adafruit/Adafruit-ST7735-Library)